About the MindGames Group

 For More Information: Symphony Architecture (updated page, links to Microsoft Global Case Study)

-Here are two of the major applications developed with Symphony:
+Here are two of the prominent applications developed with Symphony:

 A brain-computer interface built with Symphony that reliably uses a person’s electroencephalogram (EEG) as a control mechanism.